People

 Postdocs

 John is interested in community ecology of pathogen transmission, and how land use change alters transmission dynamics and zoonotic exposure risk in multi-host, multi-vector systems.
-He is working on a collaborative project understanding the integrated social and ecological dynamics driving transmission of Chagas Disease and leishmaniasis in rural Panama.
+He worked on a collaborative project understanding the integrated social and ecological dynamics driving transmission of Chagas Disease and leishmaniasis in rural Panama.
+John is currently a postdoc at Southern Illinois University

 Leone (Lee) Brown (2015-2017)